trinker/regexr/README.md

 5. Add vertical line spaces and R comments (i.e., `#`)
 6. Test the validity of the *concatenated expression* and the modular *sub-expressions*

 This framework harnesses the power and flexibility of regular expressions but provides a structural frame that is more consistent with both code writing and natural language conventions.
-The user decides how to break, indent, name, and comment the regular expressions in a way that is human readable, meaningful, and modular.
+The user decides how to break, indent, name, and comment the sub-expressions in a way that is human readable, meaningful, and modular.

 ## Installation